Raigad Fort

-Raigad, seen in the Raigad district of Maharashtra, India, is a hill fort located in the city of Mahad.
-It is one of the strongest fortresses on the Deccan Plateau and was historically referred to as Rairee or Rairy fort.
+Raigad, located in the Raigad district of Maharashtra, India, is a hill fort situated near the town of Mahad.
+It is one of the strongest fortresses on the Deccan Plateau and was historically referred to as Rairee or Rairy Fort.
+Raigad is the largest fort in Asia, with an area of 1,200 acres.

-Chhatrapati Shivaji Maharaj, the Maratha ruler, along with his chief engineer Hiroji Indulkar, did the construction and development of various buildings and structures, including Raigad.
-In 1674, after being crowned the king of the Maratha Kingdom of the Konkan, Shivaji Maharaj chose Raigad as the capital of his Hindavi Swaraj.
+Chhatrapati Shivaji Maharaj, the Maratha ruler, along with his chief engineer Hiroji Indulkar, oversaw the construction and development of various buildings and structures at the fort.
+In 1674, following his coronation as king, Chatrapati Shivaji Maharaj chose Raigad as the capital of his Hindavi Swaraj.

-Located at an elevation of 820 m above its base and 1,356 m above sea level within the Sahyadri mountain range, the fort offers views of the surrounding area.
-The fort was home to around 1,550 people having an average family size of 5 people.
-Accessing the fort requires ascending approximately 1,737 steps.
-Alternatively, visitors can opt for the Raigad Ropeway, an aerial tramway spanning 750 m in length and reaching a height of 400 m, which conveniently transports them from the ground to the fort in just four minutes.
+Located at an elevation of 820 mabove sea level in the Sahyadri mountain range, the fort offers panoramic views of the surrounding region.
+The fort was home to around 1,550 residents, with an average family size of five.
+Access to the fort requires ascending approximately 1,737 steps.
+Alternatively, visitors can use the Raigad Ropeway, an aerial tramway spanning 750 m in length and reaching a height of 400 m, which transports passengers to the fort in approximately four minutes.